This is our review of the best dog hiking boots in 2021.

 Perfect for walking on ice, slippery or wet surfaces, these dog boots for hiking have a sturdy rubber sole providing extra grip for more challenging hikes; puddles and mud won’t be a problem either, thanks to the water-resistant uppers.

-Like every good hiking boot, they are easy to slip on and take off and the two reflective velcro straps ensure a customised fit.
-The breathable fabric keeps your pet’s paw pads dry, preventing sores and blisters and the natural paw shape offers extra protection for your dog’s ankles.
+Like all good dog walking shoes, they are easy to slip on and take off and the two reflective velcro straps ensure a customised fit.
+The breathable fabric keeps your pet’s paw pads dry, preventing sores and blisters and the natural dog paw shape offers extra protection for your dog’s ankles and legs.

 Do Dogs Need Shoes for Hiking?